elasticpath/elasticpath-dev/docs/composer/integration-hub/store-management/price-import.md

         - **Throttle Interval** - Specify throttle interval for this integration.
 Default value is 125.
 This supports staying within rate limits.
         - **Throttle Limit** - Specify throttle request limit interval for this integration.
 Default value is 3.
 This supports staying within rate limits.

-    1. Click **Connect**.
-The **Integration Hub** uses your cuurent store crededentials to automatically connect you to your store.
+   b.
+Click **Connect**.
+The **Integration Hub** uses your current store credentials to automatically connect you to your store.
-    1. **Elapsed Execution Time Cutoff** is the number of seconds to wait before the node import is stopped, if page processing has halted for any reason.
+   c. **Elapsed Execution Time Cutoff** is the number of seconds to wait before the node import is stopped, if page processing has halted for any reason.
 This may need to be increased if the number of nodes being processed for the store is exceptionally large.
-    1. **Default Page Size** is the default page size processed when importing.
+   d. **Default Page Size** is the default page size processed when importing.
-    1. **Log Level** - From **Log Level** list, select the level of logging.
+   e. **Log Level** - From **Log Level** list, select the level of logging.

-1. Click **Finish**.
+7. Click **Finish**.
 Your integration is enabled.
 You must enable a Price Import integration on each store where you want to import your price data.

 ## Importing your Price Data